 Way back in 2004 Brenden some how managed to talk me into taking a whole month off work.
 We packed up our two kids who were then aged four and five and headed north from Cowra in Central West NSW.
 We spent a week on the Gold Coast before making our way from the Gold Coast to Cairns.
 Our plan was to camp at a few different spots on our way up the coast.

 It might surprise some of you to know that I wasn’t born a camper.
-I had my first camping experience at 15 and didn’t have another one until I was in my 30’s.
+I had my first camping experience at 15 (which I didn’t really enjoy) and didn’t have another one until I was in my 30’s.
 Brenden on the other hand grew up camping at Wyangala Dam and on friends’ properties.
-Motor bike riding was more often than not a large part of those camping trips.

 We had absolutely no camping gear, except for our 40 litre Engel fridge.
-So we went out and bought a tent, camp stretchers, sleeping bags, a gas stove, folding table and chairs and a roof pod so we could fit it all in.
+So we went out and bought some camping basics – a tent, camp stretchers, sleeping bags, a gas stove, folding table and chairs and a roof pod so we could fit it all in.
 We owned a 2001 Toyota Prado at the time.

 Setting of for the trip north we got as far as Rockhampton the first day.
 We ended up staying in a motel there as both the kids were sick with very high temperatures.
 I thought it best to get them into a cool bath and dose them up on ‘Panadol’ (which worked) and they were fine the next day.
 However, by the time we arrived in Townsville, Brenden was not well at all.
 He had a raging temperature and had to put the tent up pretty much by himself because I had no idea what I was doing!